 The Pittsburgh Dual VCA module (US$160) is a decent choice.
 Doepfer makes several variations of which the A-132-3 (US$113) seems like a good pick for a small starting-out system.
 At the higher end, the Intellijel Linix offers six VCA units in a single module for about US$330.

-Other utilities: There are many small modules that do things with signals in ways that become more useful as a system grows: these include LFOs like the MSK 010 (Low Frequency Oscillators, which can be used for stuff like adding vibrato or creating a regular pattern of notes in a self-running patch); mixers (both for control voltages and audio signals); switches like the MSK 008 and clock-manipulation logic (again, useful for patches that run themselves); sources of random voltages (either to play notes, or as "noise" to add to a timbre, especially in percussion sounds); and many others.
+Other utilities: There are many small modules that do things with signals in ways that become more useful as a system grows: these include LFOs like the MSK 010 (Low Frequency Oscillators, which can be used for stuff like adding vibrato or creating a regular pattern of notes in a self-running patch); mixers (both for control voltages and audio signals) like the MSK 011; switches like the MSK 008 and clock-manipulation logic (again, useful for patches that run themselves); sources of random voltages (either to play notes, or as "noise" to add to a timbre, especially in percussion sounds); and many others.
 I think I'm going to leave detailed discussion of these for some other article, because they're less relevant to beginners just starting out.

 This should have given you some idea of what's involved in getting started with modular synthesis, should you be foolish enough to try it.
 In the next installment, I'll discuss common pitfalls beginners encounter.